DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-10-11-reference-managers.md

 ## **Mendeley**
 Mendeley is probably the second most popular reference manager, but be warned, a lot of people have switched to Zotero in recent years.
 In 2013, Elsevier purchased it, and in 2022, they moved from "Mendeley Desktop" to "Mendeley Reference Manager".
 Basically, they opted to eliminate the local storage option and opt for a cloud / web-based version instead.
 You get 2 GB of storage with the free version.
-However, the web-based version doesn't have many of the well-loved features from the original desktop version, making it a tad less user-friendly.
+However, the web-based version doesn't have some of the well-loved features from the original desktop version, making it a tad less user-friendly.
 For instance, you can't export your annotated PDFs anymore in Mendeley Reference Manager.

 **Navigating the environment:**

 ![Untitled](/assets/images/2024-10-11-reference-managers"/mendeley_layout.jpg)

 Like with Zotero, you can use Mendeley to store references in one place, directly export citations, automate bibliographies and citations, keep notes attached to your sources, and attach different types of files to each source.
 It also has plugins for web integration, but in general it has a smaller selection to work with.
+However, it doesn't have Google Docs integration.
 You can also use a similar "Group" feature to create shared folders with collaborators, but the free version is limited to 1 private group (but has unlimited public groups).
 In a public group, anyone can see it and add references to it, and you are unable to share file notes/annotations across groups.
 Whereas in a private group, only invited members can see the references, and notes/annotations can be seen by all group members.

 ## **EndNote**
 EndNote is the reference manager that wins the award for longest to hang around, with the first version coming out almost 20 years before Zotero or Mendeley.
 It is the reference manager I am least familiar with.
 EndNote performs many of the same basic functions as Zotero and Mendeley, but with a few slight differences:

-- EndNote is entirely web-based.
-There is no application you are able to download to your computer.
+- EndNote is made for people who are likely to have a higher number of sources.
+They have a built-in feature that directly allows you to search the *content* of PDFs.

+Like Zotero, EndNote should be automatically integrated with Word and also has a plugin for Google Docs that can be found [here](https://workspace.google.com/marketplace/app/endnote_21_cite_while_you_write/948545547135).

+However, EndNote has a free version (EndNote Basic) and a paid version (EndNote Online).
+Most universities will grant access to EndNote Online for free, but if you aren't currently affiliated with a university, you will have to pay if you don't want to deal with limited storage space or being unable to mark up PDFs within the program.

 ## **Google NotebookLM**